 In order to successfully diet, you need to keep a positive mindset and maintain a balanced mood.
 Both of these can be more difficult when following a low-carb diet.
 Rather than constantly craving carbs, allow yourself to enjoy healthy sources, such as veggies, fruits, rice, oats, and beans.

-If you wish to lose weight and keep it off, it is best to stick with a whole foods diet that avoids processed foods and doesn’t shy away from healthy carbohydrates.
-Combine a good diet with a consistent exercise routine and you will get long-lasting results.
+If you wish to lose weight and keep it off, it is best to stick with a whole foods diet that avoids processed foods and doesn’t shy away from a proper balance of healthy carbohydrates.
+Combine a good diet with a consistent exercise routine and keep it up over time, and you will be far more likely to get long-lasting results.